fau-klue/clmaths/topics/04-probability.md

 $$ 0 \leq p \leq 1 $$

+In order to calculate the probability of an event, we can use a simple formula:

+$$ Pr(Event) = \frac{Number\ of\ favorable\ outcomes}{Number\ of\ possible\ outcomes} $$

+If we take the classic coin flip example, we would have the one favorable outcome $$heads$$ over the two possible outcomes $$heads$$ and $$tails$$.

+$$ Pr(heads) = \frac{1}{2} = 0.5 $$

+Now let's look at a more linguistical example.
 Let's say we want to guess a missing letter in a word.
 In this case, guessing a letter is the event:

 $$ h\ \_\  t $$

 There are several possible solutions (outcomes) of our, all of them might be correct (hat, hut, hit).
 We can describe all possible outcomes of an event as a set.
-This set is refered to as the probability space.
+This set is refered to as the sampple or probability space.
 In this case, it contains all letters in the english alphabet:

 $$ S = \{a,b, \dots,z\} $$